Aider-AI/aider/docs/llms.md

 to connect to hundreds of other models.
 You can use `aider --model <model-name>` to use any supported model.

-To explore the list of supported models you can run `aider --model <name>`.
+To explore the list of supported models you can run `aider --model <model-name>` with a partial model name.
 If the supplied name is not an exact match for a known model, aider will return a list of possible matching models.
 For example: